mattermost/docs/source/install/sockets-db.rst

   You can use '*' to listen on all available addresses.

-- Then add a line like the following to the authentication config:
+- Then add a line similar to the following to the authentication config:

   .. code-block:: bash